top of page

 So if you see me with a smile on my face, a twinkle in my eyes and a bit of joyous laughter erupting from within me, chances are it’s because earlier in my day I purposed to sit as close to Jesus as I could so that His joy would be placed in me by Him.

 I’m finding it’s not a one-time event.
 I can’t get joy today once and for all.
 No, it takes abiding and remaining in Christ.
 Joy is simply the byproduct of God and I am staying connected.
-I find when in reading God‘s word, there’s a fresh filling of joy that bubbles up from within.
+I find when I am reading God‘s word, there’s a fresh filling of joy that bubbles up from within.

 So it turns out the dictionary was right!
 “Joy is a state of happiness, or an emotion of great delight caused by something exceptionally good”, except it failed to mention that the “something exceptionally good” is Jesus-sitting next to Jesus!